danfruehauf/NetworkManager-ssh/README.md

 # NetworkManager-ssh

 Happy to introduce SSH VPN integration for NetworkManager.

-It is still very much work in progress, so please do open me issues with bugs or future requests.
-If there will be enough interest, I'll definitely continue developing it.
-I still have enough cleanups I need to perform code wise.

-I've forked the work of NetworkManager-ssh from NetworkManager-openvpn.

-## Why?

-Because we can!

-SSH VPN can be used just anywhere!
+The SSH VPN can be used just anywhere!

 ## So what does it do?